 - In the absence of patches (for zero-days), rely on indicators of compromise (IoCs) stated in security alerts and news.
-Avoid clicking URLs embedded in and opening attachments to emails from unknown senders.
+Avoid clicking Uniform Resource Locators (URLs) or links embedded in and opening attachments to emails from unknown senders.
 They can be vulnerability exploits in disguise.

 Cybercriminals are known for taking advantage of any weakness to gain a foothold in your network.
 And vulnerability exploitation is one of the most effective ways they can use.
 That’s why it’s always best to practice good security hygiene.

 What Is the Difference between a Vulnerability and a Risk?